Joint PhD Program in Machine Learning and Public Policy

 ML Joint Program Requirements

-- Successfully complete the 5 ML Core courses, with an average GPA of 3.5
+- Successfully complete the 5 ML Core courses.

 For questions send email to: email@example.com